Best listening experience is on Chrome, Firefox or Safari. Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

-However, the nine-member board currently has only two members, and hasn’t had a six-member quorum since 2014.
+However, the nine-member board currently has only two members, and hasn’t had a five-member quorum since 2014.

 However, Kosar said he doesn’t see anything in the report that would give governors the authority they would need to lead a postal reform effort.

 “Individual governors right now are basically part-time workers who are without staff — therefore, entirely dependent upon the postmaster general and deputy postmaster general for information,” he said.

 While the role of governors resembles the role of a board of trustees at a private company, Kosar said the analogy doesn’t fully pan out.

 “What incentive do you have, as a governor, to really keep an eye on the postmaster general, really focus on the bottom line and demand better results?
 It’s not as if you own stock in the Postal Service and are going to see increased value in the stock,” he said.

 Brennan, the postmaster general, in a statement Tuesday, said the Postal Service is currently reviewing the task force recommendations.

 “The recommendations contained in the report should be evaluated together with legislative and regulatory reforms to address our urgent financial challenges,” Brennan said.
 “Reforms are necessary to enable the Postal Service to further reduce costs, grow revenue, compete more effectively, function with greater flexibility to adapt to a dynamic marketplace, and to prudently invest in our future.”

 The task force briefed President Donald Trump on its findings in August.
 The president established the task force through an executive order in April.